Startup business tax credits you need to know

 1. State R&D tax credits

-Any startup doing research and development in the states listed below is eligible.
-Startups that meet the criteria receive a specified percentage dependent on state laws.
+Any startup doing research and development (R&D) in the states listed below may be eligible.
+Startups that meet the criteria receive a specified percentage, dependent on state laws.

 You can use State R&D tax credits in tandem with federal R&D tax credits, but each will reduce the tax cost based on qualified expenses on their associated return.